UniversalDependencies/docs/_misc/new-documentation.md

    * Structured page with the following information:
      * Example in ConLL-U or SD format
      * Language
-     * "Univesally-relevant": A flag that indicates whether this example is intended to demonstrate something that is relevant for multiple languages.
+     * "Universally-relevant": A flag that indicates whether this example is intended to demonstrate something that is relevant for multiple languages.
      * (optional): Discussion of the example
      * "Links" to construction/relation/tag pages.